 The master's degree in Multimedia Journalism blends the best of journalism's past with the promise of its future.
 In today's fluid media landscape, successful journalists must be able to report and tell compelling stories across multiple platforms while employing the ethics and integrity that have distinguished the industry.
-Whether the medium is text, audio, photo or video, story development, reporting and craft form the foundation.
+Our program focuses on content creation, primarily in the form of video, audio, photography, graphics and writing.